A couple of reasons for this are:

 Sources of aircraft noise

-There are five phases of flight, all of which generate different types of noise.
-For each phase, the two primary sources of noise are aerodynamic (when air passes over the frame) and engine.
+The two primary sources of airport noise are aerodynamic (when air passes over the frame) and engine.

 Have you ever stuck your hand out the window of your car while driving?
 The sound of the air hitting your hand is an example of aerodynamic noise – air passing over a moving object.